Poverty in childhood is damaging: to children, to their life chances and to communities.

 - Gifted children from the most deprived families begin school on a par with gifted children facing least deprivation, but their performance falls away by the age of 16.

-- In 2015, 33 per cent of children receiving free school meals obtained five or more good GCSEs, compared with 61 per cent of other children.
+- In 2019, 41 per cent of children receiving free school meals obtained good English and Maths GCSEs, compared with 69 per cent of other children.1

 - In the most deprived areas, boys can expect to live 19 fewer years of their lives in 'good' health, and girls 20 fewer years, than children in the least deprived areas.